luis198327/naughts-and-crosses/README.md

 + A gaming grid to show the gaming area, which updates and is shown once a valid entry is provided by the player.

-+ A message to confirm who's turn it is each time.
++ A message to confirm whose turn it is each time.
 + Input validation.
 Warnings will be provided to the user if their input:
     + Is off the grid and will provide a relevant message to confirm this and to ask for a new selection from the player

     ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/validation-out-of-range1.JPG)

     + Is an invalid type (e.g a string).
-In other words, will only allow integers between 1-9, and not any other characters.
+In other words, it will only allow integers between 1-9, and not any other characters.

     ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/validation-non-integer-value.JPG)